deringezgin/derin.github.io/index.md

     I am currently a rising-junior at Connecticut College, double majoring in Computer Science & Statistics and Data Science.
   </p>
   <p>
-    While pursuing my degrees in Computer Science and Data Science, I actively collaborate with my professors at Connecticut College on multiple research projects.
+    While pursuing my degrees in Computer Science and Data Science, I collaborate with professors at Connecticut College on multiple research projects.
     At the same time, I work as a teaching assistant and grader for multiple Computer Science courses.
-I am also a member of the Computer Science Student Advisory Board as the Diversity Chair.
+I was also a member of the Computer Science Student Advisory Board as the Diversity Chair.
   </p>

 # Links